-A two page editorial first published in September 1967 featuring designs from Mary Quant's Ginger Group, it also includes guest appearances by The Yardbirds, Georgie Fame, James Fox, Jack Bond, David Mlinaric and Michael Rainey of Hung On You.
+A two page editorial originally published in September 1967 featuring designs from Mary Quant's Ginger Group, it also includes guest appearances by The Yardbirds, Georgie Fame, James Fox, Jack Bond, David Mlinaric and Michael Rainey of Hung On You.

 England's best-known young designer (Quant?
 Quite!) changed the face of fashion (she set it on its ears) and still keeps spinning out the news.
 Now she dips into fresh fields of color, places waistlines at low, hemlines at high.
 Flipsy Daisy above, comes on strong in the calmest kind of pink- called Bermuda- with a skirt, tucked all around, that looks up in perpetual motion.
 About $45.
 Backing it up: The Yardbirds, the cool sound in "Blow Up" and on the epic single "Little Games".